 The objectives of the PAMP need to be clear and achievable within a reasonable period.
-In setting the objectives, the PAMP team considered the existing footpath network, its maintenance requirements and the likely availability of funding to meet the objectives.
+In setting the objectives, the PAMP considered the existing footpath network, its maintenance requirements and the likely availability of funding to meet the objectives.

-Specifically, the team has looked at connectivity within the network, directness, safety, accessibility and mobility and has focused strongly on providing continuity of pedestrian routes of similar standard linking the major pedestrian generators.
+Specifically, it looks at connectivity within the network, directness, safety, accessibility and mobility and has focused strongly on providing continuity of pedestrian routes of similar standard linking the major pedestrian generators.

-The PAMP team is made up of officers from the technical services, community services and planning and environmental services divisions of Council, and the teams work is subject to internal review and community consultation.
+The PAMP was developed by officers from the technical services, community services and planning and environmental services divisions of Council, and the document is subject to internal review and community consultation.